 So, next time you feel your shadow doesn't look right due to the sudden realization to mature eyes OR if you just want that illusion of depth no matter what age.
 Try this method.

-I have also included a more in depth tutorial on this method on my other blog, Into the Palette.
-You can see there how realistic and natural taupe eyeshadow works.
+I have also included a more in depth tutorial on this method below.

 Shading, Shaping, Contouring, and Defining the Eyes

 I have eliminated the steps on what products have been used.
 I will just mention what colors I have used.
 I will also leave out the details of how I did my winged eyeliner and such because I covered that many times in many posts.

 Shading the eyes can create that illusion of depth and also separate the eyes from the rest of the face which is important especially since everything is in high definition.

 1-Here are my eyes prepped and primed.